-How our audit addressed the key audit matter

-Our audit procedures included the following:

-- Inspected the acquisition contracts and settlement support to assess the nature and timing of the business acquisition in accordance with NZ IFRS 3. - Evaluated the fair value of purchase consideration based on the contract terms, settlement adjustments and disbursements. - Assessed the reasonableness of the Group's assessment of the identifiable assets and liabilities included in the acquisition and the fair value of those assets and liabilities. - Involved our in-house valuation specialists in evaluating the fair value of property, plant and equipment. - Assessed the competence, qualifications and objectivity of the Group's valuation specialists - Recalculated the goodwill on acquisition and assessed the Group's allocation of goodwill to its identified CGUs. - Assessed the adequacy of the associated disclosures in the financial statements.
+EY Building a better working world Acquisition of Mataura Valley Milk Limited Why significant On 30 July 2021, the Group completed the How our audit addressed the key audit matter Our audit procedures included the following: acquisition of 75% of Mataura Valley Milk Limited ("MVM") for \$161.8m and concurrently entered into a shareholder loan with MVM for \$106.7m, resulting in a cash outflow of \$268.5m.
+As detailed in note E2 of the financial statements, the Group's share of identifiable net assets acquired was assessed as \$67.7m.
+Goodwill on acquisition amounted to \$94.1m.
+This goodwill was allocated to existing cash generating units of the Group.
+Inspected the acquisition contracts and settlement support to assess the nature and timing of the business acquisition in accordance with NZ IFRS 3.
+Evaluated the fair value of purchase consideration based on the contract terms, settlement adjustments and disbursements.
+Acquisition accounting, including determining the value of purchase consideration, identifying and estimating the fair value of identifiable net assets and the allocation of goodwill on acquisition to cash generating units ("CGUs") requires significant judgement and estimation.
+The Group engaged specialists to determine the fair value of property, plant and equipment.
+Assessed the reasonableness of the Group's assessment of the identifiable assets and liabilities included in the acquisition and the fair value of those assets and liabilities.
+Involved our in-house valuation specialists ir evaluating the fair value of property, plant and equipment.
+We considered this a key audit matter due to the size and complexity of the acquisition and its resulting impact on the Group's financial position.
+Assessed the competence, qualifications and objectivity of the Group's valuation specialists.
+Recalculated the goodwill on acquisition and assessed the Group's allocation of goodwill to its identified CGUs.
+Assessed the adequacy of the associated disclosures in the financial statements.